subashchandrayadav2059/happy-diwali-greeting/README.md

 # happy-diwali-greeting
-it looking good but not it not responsive
+it looking good but it not responsive